 Purchase a policy of non-owner auto insurance

-Inform your insurance company who is using your car and how it is being utilized at all times.
+Inform your insurance company of who is using your car and how it is being utilized at all times.
 If not, it may be seen as insurance fraud.
 Lastly, if you want to insure a financed car, make sure you do it legally and without violating any regulations.